Post-market review of antigen and rapid antigen tests

 Assessed RATs included in the ARTG

 The TGA carefully reviewed the data submitted by manufacturers at the time of their application for inclusion in the ARTG.
 As a condition of inclusion, the TGA has required all manufacturers to continue providing data after approval, to demonstrate performance against variants of concern, and to show that they continue to meet safety and performance requirements.
 The data provided by manufacturers has included recombinant protein studies, inactivated virus studies, live virus studies, and clinical studies.
 Recombinant protein studies are considered to be acceptable preliminary evidence to support the performance and are considered initially acceptable evidence for variants of interest.
 However, to demonstrate performance for variants of concern such as delta and omicron, additional studies including inactivated or live virus studies, and clinical studies are required.
-The TGA is following up with all sponsors where only recombinant protein studies have been provided.

 Tick - compliant with the WHO guidelines (estimate LOD within the WHO guidelines of 100-1000 TCID50/mL) or